 10 Horror Movies You Need To See In 2020

-Seeing as 2020 is gearing up to be one of horror’s most interesting in some time, we decided to pull together a list of films that should be on every rock and metal fan’s radar.
-Here are 10 movies that will scare the hell out of you this year…
+Seeing as 2020 is gearing up to be one of horror film’s most interesting in some time, we decided to pull together a list of horror movies that should be on every rock and metal fan’s radar.
+Here are 10 films that will scare the hell out of you this year…

 READ THIS: Horror punk – 19 songs you need to know